MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 #### [.NET MAUI](#tab/net-maui)

 .NET Multi-platform App UI (MAUI) is an open-source, cross-platform framework for building Android, iOS, macOS, and Windows applications that leverage the native UI and services of each platform from a single .NET code base.
-Because .NET MAUI favors platform native experiences, it uses WinUI 3 and the Windows App SDK so apps get the premiere user experience on Windows and access to everything you get with WinUI 3 plus the ability to reach to other platforms.
+Because .NET MAUI favors platform native experiences, it uses WinUI 3 and the Windows App SDK so apps get the latest user experience on Windows.
+This gives your apps access to everything you get with WinUI 3 plus the ability to reach to other platforms.

 .NET MAUI for Windows is a great choice if:
 - You want to share as much .NET code as possible across mobile and desktop applications.